Tagged: cointreau

 Upper Cut

-The UPPER CUT mixes Cointreau, grapefruit and lemon juice into the Brazilian spirit, cachaca.
+The UPPER CUT mixes Cointreau, grapefruit and lemon juice with the Brazilian spirit, cachaca.
 In this rare cocktail occurrence, Cointreau takes the lead instead of just a supporting role, measuring twice that of cachaca.
-Tones of orange, lemon and grapefruit...
+The cachaca gives a sharp upper-cut...

 Pegu Club

-The PEGU CLUB embellishes the common gin & lime combo with orange curacao, orange bitters and Angostura bitters.
+The PEGU CLUB elevates the classic gin and lime combo with orange curaçao, orange bitters and Angostura bitters.
 The resulting mix is a full-flavored drink.
-The Pegu Club is considered a classic “Sour”, and though not as famous as the...
+While the Pegu Club may not be as famous as the Sazerac or martini, it...

 Recent Comments